Auguste Escoffier: Early life

 Escoffier was born in the village of Villeneuve-Loubet, today in Alpes-Maritimes, near Nice.
 The house where he was born is now the Musée de l'Art Culinaire, run by the Foundation Auguste Escoffier.
-At the age of twelve, despite showing early promise as an artist, his father took him out of school to start an apprenticeship in the kitchen of his uncle's restaurant, Le Restaurant Français, in Nice.
+Despite the early promise he showed as an artist, his father took him out of school at the age of twelve to start an apprenticeship in the kitchen of his uncle's restaurant, Le Restaurant Français, in Nice.
 As an apprentice, Auguste was bullied and swatted by his uncle and his small stature made him even more of a target–he was too short to safely open oven doors.
 Eventually, he wore boots with built up heels.
 Escoffier showed such an aptitude for cooking and kitchen management that he was soon hired by the nearby Hôtel Bellevue, where the owner of a fashionable Paris restaurant, Le Petit Moulin Rouge, offered him the position of commis-rôtisseur (apprentice roast cook) in 1865 at the age of 19.
 However, only months after arriving in Paris, Escoffier was called to active military duty, where he was given the position of army chef.

 Escoffier spent nearly seven years in the army—at first stationed in various barracks throughout France (including five months in Villefranche-sur-Mer, coincidentally not three miles from his old home in Nice), and later at Metz as chef de cuisine of the Rhine Army after the outbreak of the Franco-Prussian War in 1870.
 His army experiences led him to study the technique of canning food.

 Sometime before 1878, he opened his own restaurant, Le Faisan d'Or (The Golden Pheasant), in Cannes.